 - NRA basic class (in each discipline (Rifle and Shotgun)

 - NRA instructor class in each discipline (Rifle and Shotgun) – For a list of NRA Instructor Classes for the BSA click 2020 NRA Course Dates 1-17-2020

 Additional information regarding BSA Pistol Shooting activities, training and requirements

 Chalk Ball, Sporting Arrows, Pistol Safety and Marksmanship program, Cowboy Action Shooting

-If your council plans to offer these programs, you must complete the Shooting Sports Application to Resident Camp Programs prior to offering these activities.
+If your council plans to offer these programs, you must complete the Shooting Sports Application to Long-Term Camp Programs prior to offering these activities.

 Additional Shooting Sports Resources